 - Sprains and strains.
 Sprains and strains can occur throughout the body, affecting the tendons and ligaments.
 These can occur from trauma, such as falling off a ladder, or repetitive motions.
 They can also occur as a result of improper use of equipment.
 Whatever the case may be, physical therapy can help you reduce or even eliminate the pain from an injured tendon or ligament.

 - Auto accidents.
 If you work in a job that requires the use of a vehicle, there is always a risk of car injuries.
 Work-related automobile accidents can result in injuries ranging from mild cuts and abrasions to broken bones and severe whiplash.
 Physical therapy can help in your recovery from an automobile accident by reducing pain and inflammation, and restoring your range of motion.

 Physical therapy treatments for work injuries:

 Physical therapy has been proven successful in quickly and effectively treating work injuries for people of all ages.
 Our Kirkland, WA physical therapists use the most advanced treatment methods aimed at relieving pain, improving mobility, and promoting overall healing.
 Our dedicated physical therapists will also provide you with helpful techniques for proper performance while on the job, in order to avoid further injury in the future.

 Physical therapy is a natural, quick, and easy way to recover from work injuries.
 In many cases, it also eliminates the need for potentially harmful prescription drugs or surgical intervention.
-If you are suffering from a work injury, contact Washington Physical Therapy and Rehabilitation today to schedule your appointment.
+If you are suffering from a work injury, contact Washington Physical Therapy today to schedule your appointment.
 We’ll work with your worker’s compensation case worker to help you recover quickly and get you back to your normal work performance in no time!